 - Apply for renewal during the last quarter of the exemption period;

-- Allow a full service comprehensive visit to ensure that your exemplary injury and illness prevention program has been effectively maintained or improved;
+- Allow a full service comprehensive visit to ensure that your exemplary safety and health programs has been effectively maintained or improved;

 - Continue to meet all SHARP eligibility criteria and program requirements; and

 - Agree, if requesting a 2 or 3 year renewal, to conduct and submit an Interim Year SHARP Site Self-Evaluation to your state On-site Consultation Program Manager that is based on the elements of the Safety and Health Program Management Guidelines; Issuance of Voluntary Guidelines and includes your worksite's injury and illness logs that are required by OSHA to be maintained.

 See how many worksites have become Small Business Success Stories through SHARP!